abdnh/intersubs/README.md

 Currently planned changes are the following:

 - [x] Support for Windows (provided by [mpv.py](./src/mpv.py), which is copied from [Anki](https://github.com/ankitects/anki/blob/main/qt/aqt/mpv.py)).
-- [ ] Make the program pluggable into other programs, with support for custom click and hover actions.
+- [x] Make the program pluggable into other programs, with support for custom click and hover actions.
+See an example of how this is used in my fork of the [Create subs2srs cards with mpv](https://github.com/abdnh/create-subs2srs-cards-with-mpv-video-player/tree/intersubs) add-on.
+- [ ] Support a number of dictionaries by default.
+Contributions welcome!